mwvgroup/Pitt-Google-Broker/broker/setup_broker/lvk/README.md

     --replication-policy="automatic"
 ```

 Select one of the following options to add a secret version.
-Adding a version directly on the command line is
+Note that adding a version directly on the command line is
-discouraged, see
+discouraged by Google Cloud, see
 [add a secret version documentation](https://cloud.google.com/secret-manager/docs/add-secret-version#add-secret-version)
 for details.
 ```bash